JohnSantosuosso/johnsantosuosso/README.md

 Oh and by the way, I chose that quote at the top because that's a core belief of mine.
 Whether it's NBA championships or pushing a new feature to production--it's a team game and I'm ready to do whatever it takes to help the team succeed.

+If you happen to come across this page and we don't know each other, please feel free to reach out anytime.
+I'd love to connect!